Fontainebleau Las Vegas: The Drew Las Vegas: 2017–2021

+Fontainebleau revival and opening: 2021–present

-In February 2021, sixteen years after he first announced it, Jeffrey Soffer bought back the project through his Florida-based company, Fontainebleau Development.
+In February 2021, nearly sixteen years after he first announced it, Soffer bought back the project through his Florida-based company, Fontainebleau Development.
 The company partnered with Koch Real Estate Investments on the purchase, and various options were under consideration for the property, which was 75-percent complete.
-Soffer had given little thought to returning to the project, until the pandemic resulted in the opportunity to buy it back.
+Although Soffer was busy with other projects at that time, when the pandemic hit he saw a "great opportunity" to return to the project and decided to buy it back.
 The project was purchased for $350 million, and the property was valued at $615.5 million.
 Marriott exited the project later in 2021, citing an amicable agreement with Fontainebleau Development, which instead would manage and operate the hotel itself.

-On November 9, 2021, Fontainebleau Development held a construction commencement ceremony for the project, announcing that it would be renamed Fontainebleau Las Vegas once again, with the opening scheduled for late 2023.
+On November 9, 2021, Fontainebleau Development held a construction commencement ceremony for the project, announcing that it would be renamed Fontainebleau Las Vegas once again.
 Richardson Construction was hired as general contractor.
-Soffer intends to stick largely to the project's original 2006 plans, though with some modern updates.
-The Fontainebleau's retail mall will be greatly reduced from the initial plans, and condominiums will not be part of the project.
+Soffer stuck largely to the project's original plans; changes included a reduction in the retail component and the removal of condominiums.
+Crews also gutted 1,800 finished hotel rooms, as Soffer found their designs to be outdated.
+The number of rooms was also reduced, allowing for larger penthouses and luxury suites.
+Carlos Zapata Studio remained as the exterior architect, while David Collins Studio handled interior design.
+Landscape architectural firm Lifescapes International designed the exterior and interior landscapes for the entire property.

+The Fontainebleau was developed at a cost of $3.7 billion, making it the second most-expensive resort in Las Vegas after nearby Resorts World, which cost $4.3 billion and opened in 2021.
+The Fontainebleau opened on December 13, 2023, coinciding with Soffer's birthday.
+Pre-opening festivities were held at the resort throughout the day and attended by hundreds of invited guests, including celebrities.
+The public opening occurred shortly before midnight.